PotassiumES/potassium-es/README.md

 In other words, use PotassiumES to build web applications that are as lovely and accessible on mobile and desktop as they are in AR/VR headsets.

-For more information about the supported display modes and control types, see this handy article, [Designing the Wider Web](https://trevor.smith.name/publish/exformation/10080/).
+Read [Designing the Wider Web](https://trevor.smith.name/publish/exformation/10080/) for more information about wider web display modes and control types.

 ## Example sites